 Going Gluten Free

 If the only thing you had to remain was gluten free, I believe the world is totally on your side, and you can find anything and everything you want at any moment to fill any craving.

 Eight years ago today I believed that if I just went gluten free, all the problems would disappear, but also, eight years ago today I never knew I was living with SIBO (my guess is that I had already been living with it for several years by then).

 Today I know that, while the gluten-free lifestyle is part of how I live each and every single day, it’s just not enough – for me.
-I realized something for my own health and healing journey this past week that has felt both sad and hopeful.
-It’s a truth I have fought for years now, but a truth that, if I don’t just give into, might make me feel miserable for so much longer.
+Also, it’s probably not enough for you.
+Gut healing involves so much more than diet only.

 Thankful for 8-years gluten free, and what remaining gluten-free has meant for my health and my life.

 Question: Now that you know my current 8 favorite gluten free foods, what are yours?

 p.s.
 There is an entire category filled with all things gluten free on my website.
 You’ll find many more products and recipes there.
 To start your own gut healing journey, take part in my FREE 21-Day Gut Healing Inspiration Journey HERE.